Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/README.md

-#to be edited to something more useful before first release
 # Azure Security Keyvault Secrets Package client library for C++

 Azure Security Keyvault Secrets Package client library for C++ (`azure-security-keyvault-secrets`)  matches necessary patterns that the development team has established to create a unified SDK written in the C++ programming language.
 These libraries follow the Azure SDK Design Guidelines for C++.